-- EPA will process the state geospatial information that contains the state priorities through the catchment-indexing processing tool to select the NHDPlus V2 catchments.
+- EPA will process the state geospatial information that contains the state priorities through the Catchment Indexing Process (CIP) Tool to select the corresponding NHD Plus V2 catchments.
 Figure 1 below is a simple graphic showing the relationship of an assessment unit to catchments. - EPA will conduct an internal QA/QC check of the results from the previous step.